-4.3.
-The Series prizes will be announced on the ESNZ Website before the
+- 4.3.
+The Series prizes will be announced on the ESNZ Website before the first of January of the year of the final. - 4.4.

-- 4.4.
 Every horse/pony competing in a series class that does not have their registration current will not receive prize money or points for that class.
 The prize money and points forfeited will be redistributed to the other qualified competitors. - 4.5.
 Prizes must be awarded in a ratio of 1:7 place getters to starters.
 With a minimum of 6 placings.
 (Excluding competitions run under Article 238 1.1)